moharnab123saikia/InsightAgent/collectd/README.md

 ```
 cpu, csv, disk, interface, load, memory, processes
 ```
-- The following lines in the collectd.conf should be uncommented.
+- The configuration is located in /etc/collectd.conf or /etc/collectd/collectd.conf depending on installed package.
+The following lines in the collectd.conf should be uncommented.
 See sample configuration file "collectdsample.conf" for example.
 ```
 Interval 60
 LoadPlugin cpu